ty-thomas/Thomas_Resume/docs/index.md

 - Bioinformatic workflows for processing DNA and RNA across various organisms.
 - Analysis including TWAS, variant calling, RNA-seq analysis, and statistical modeling
 - Genomic selection and predictive analysis using statistics and AI

+### Agronomic
+- Experience in farm labor and operating agricultural equipment
+- Experience in soybean and maize data collection
+- Soil fertility and analysis
+- Basic plant pathology

 ### Other Skills
 - Fluent in Spanish